Corona del Mar High School: Controversies

 Between 2009 and 2014 Corona del Mar was the subject of a series of controversies concerning sexism and homophobia.
 In February 2009, when a production of the musical Rent was cancelled, the theater teacher alleged it was due to the principal objecting to the play's depiction of homosexuality.
 Student demand eventually brought back the play.
 The following month, after a video surfaced of male students threatening to rape and kill a female peer, the American Civil Liberties Union sued the school for inadequately responding to, allowing, and even condoning an atmosphere of sexist and homophobic violence.
 A settlement was reached in September, when the District agreed to create and enforce anti-harassment policies and train both students and staff.
 In May 2014, the school again attracted negative attention for an NFL-style "prom draft" in which female students were ceremonially "drafted" as dates by their male peers.
 Writers for the Los Angeles Times cited a former Corona del Mar High School disciplinarian in their argument that the "draft" was the result of a problematic sense of entitlement among Newport Beach residents.

 The school also experienced a series of publicized academic integrity incidents.
 In 2012, school officials discovered that ten students had bought the answers to their tests from Amazon.com.
 In early 2014, eleven Corona del Mar High School students were expelled for hacking into school computers with the help of a tutor to alter their grades.
 The following October, the tutor was arrested on charges of burglary, computer access and fraud.
 In response to the hacking and "prom draft" scandals, the school hired an "ethics consultant" in June 2014, with hopes of restoring the school's reputation.
 The consultant's duties include training the students to accept diversity and be more honest and inclusive.

+In November 2023, during the Gaza war, a student was suspended for three days for "threatening remarks to another student" after telling her "Free Palestine", the designation was confirmed by a district spokesperson who indicated that the district does not tolerate hateful speech, which prompted outrage.
+Shortly after the students suspension and the news being posted, the district's superintendent stated that while the suspension was still upheld the district does not consider "Free Palestine" as hate speech.